KovSandor/77JSOC_medicalChange/README.md

 This is not an official / endorsed tool from Logistics!
 It is in an experimental stage and I welcome any constructive feedback.

+### Known bugs

+* Vanilla Arsenal does not import insignias from clipboard.
+This is a bug which only BI can fix, [ticket](https://feedback.bistudio.com/T186642) is already submitted.
+* Script can become unstable for many iterations so the waiting timers are high.
+That means a slow rate of loadout modifying: about 8 minutes for the first 25 loadouts in Vanilla Arsenal.
+You can adjust this if you run the scripts yourself.